The Measurement Tool features 3 Modes.

 Measure the horizontal distance between any two points on the floor.
 This mode is useful for measuring wall to wall distances in irregularly shaped rooms or to see if your furniture will fit.

 To use this feature, select Measure Mode 1, then click and drag from one point to another on the floor plan.
-A red line will connect the start and end points and its length will be reported as shown in Figure 1.
+A red line will connect the start and endpoints and its length will be reported as shown in Figure 1.

 Figure 1.
 Measuring on a floor plan.

 To use this feature, select Measure Mode 2, then click and drag from one point to another on the floor plan to draw a line segment.
 It will get extended into an infinite line, shown in red, on the floor plan as seen in Figure 2.
 When projected upwards from the floor, that line will define a vertical plane.
-All subsequent measurements will be reported as if the points selected in a panorama were located in the plane.
+All subsequent measurements will be reported as if the points selected in a panorama were located on the plane.
 Most of the time that plane will be the front surface of a wall visible from the panorama.
 Click on any two points in the panorama to measure the distance between them.
-You can zoom into the panorama for more precise positioning.
+You can zoom in to the panorama for more precise positioning.

 Figure 2.
 Measuring in a vertical plane.